 The recovery goal for trauma is to incorporate education, techniques and restructuring of thoughts so you are able to regain control of your life.
 The goal is to decrease the impact of your trauma by targeting both mind and body responses so you can finally free yourself and flourish into the life you deserve.

-I have experience working with many individuals and have a special interest working with high achieving adults, college aged students, elderly and their adult caregivers, foster and adoptive parents, divorcing adults, adults with perfectionist tendencies, professionals facing burnout and compassion fatigue, first responders and working professionals.
+I have experience working with many individuals and have a special interest working with high achieving adults, college aged students, elderly and their adult caregivers, foster and adoptive parents, divorcing adults, adults with perfectionist tendencies, professionals facing burnout and compassion fatigue, first responders and their spouses, and working professionals.

 ARE WE A GOOD FIT?